CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 # How does Docker work in 2019?

-After 6 years and 36,207 commits the moby repo has evolved into a large collaborative project, dependent on many components.
+After 6 years and 36,207 commits the moby repo has evolved into a large collaborative project, influencing and relying upon many components.

 TODO ARCHITECTURE: